MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/excel-oos.md

 To get to **Site settings**, select the **gear icon** in the upper right and select **Site settings**.

-Only a user with the **System Administrator** role will see the Office Onlien Server discovery url setting.
+Only a user with the **System Administrator** role will see the Office Online Server discovery url setting.

 ![Site settings for Power BI Report Server.](media/excel-oos/reportserver-site-settings.png)